ucsb-cs156-s21/proj-ucsb-courses-search/README.md

-# yet-again-another-todo-app
+# Demo Spring Nextjs App

-A demo todo app with Nextjs and Spring Boot.
+A demo todo app with Spring Boot and Nextjs.

 ## Getting started